||CIS350 - Database Management Systems

 ||For the correct edition of the textbook assigned to a specific class, go to: http://www.nutextdirect.com

-theories and ideas of database management are also covered.
+theories and ideas of database management systems are also covered.

 |Course Learning Outcomes: